 As a professional program, the Common Law Section prepares students for entrance to the practice of law or other careers in the public and private sectors where a legal education is required or beneficial.
 As an academic program, the Section is committed to providing students with intellectual development consistent with their strong academic background.
 These professional and intellectual objectives are achieved in a manner which is mindful of the privilege and power often accorded to lawyers in our society.

 Our programs concentrate on more than just the letter of the law; we address the spirit of the law and the ideal of justice.
 In our view, it is the duty of the program to respect and promote the full range of diversity reflecting the multi-lingual, multi-cultural and multi-racial characteristics of the women and men in our programs and in Canadian society.
 Our students are Canada’s future leaders.

 At the Common Law Section, we offer a wide variety of programs:

-- Regular JD Programs - For those who have already completed their undergraduate studies and wish to study only Common Law
+- JD Program - For those who have already completed their undergraduate studies and wish to study only Common Law

-- Combined Programs - For those who have already completed their undergraduate studies and wish to study Common Law in conjunction with another field
+- JD Combined Programs - For those who have already completed their undergraduate studies and wish to study Common Law in conjunction with another advanced degree.

-- Combined Undergraduate Programs - For those who have not yet begun their undergraduate studies and wish to study Common Law in conjunction with their undergraduate studies
+- Undergraduate Program Options - For those who have not yet begun their undergraduate studies and wish to study Common Law in conjunction with their undergraduate studies.

 The English Common Law Program is our largest program, with an incoming class of 280 entering students each year.
 This program trains students for legal practice in any Common Law jurisdiction in Canada.
 Students may choose to take some of their upper-year electives in French.